-Get ready for a practical, hands-on playing experience through a variety of classes, clinics, and performance activities at Berklee, which features the largest, most comprehensive guitar program available—anywhere.
+Get ready for a practical, hands-on playing experience through a variety of classes, clinics, and performances at Berklee, which features the largest, most comprehensive guitar program available—anywhere.
 You’ll be placed in performance ensembles with guitarists of similar training, stylistic interest, and ability.

 |Program length:||Six days|